Azure/azure-sdk/docs/android/design.md

 For methods that combine multiple requests into a single call:

-{% include requirement/MUSTNOT %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.
+{% include requirement/MUSTNOT id="android-response-return-headers" %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.

-{% include requirement/MUST %} provide enough information in failure cases for an application to take appropriate corrective action.
+{% include requirement/MUST id="android-response-failure-cases" %} provide enough information in failure cases for an application to take appropriate corrective action.

-{% include requirement/SHOULDNOT %} use reserved words (such as `object` and `value`) as a property name within the logical entity.
+{% include requirement/SHOULDNOT id="android-response-reserved-words" %} use reserved words (such as `object` and `value`) as a property name within the logical entity.
 Avoid reserved words in other supported languages.

 ## Pagination

 Azure client libraries eschew low-level pagination APIs in favor of high-level abstractions that  implement per-item iterators.
 High-level APIs are easy for developers to use for the majority of use cases but can be more confusing when finer-grained control is required (for example, over-quota/throttling) and debugging when things go wrong.
 Other guidelines in this document work to mitigate this limitation, for example by providing robust logging, tracing, and pipeline customization options.

-{% include requirement/MUST %} return `Iterable<T>` for synchronous APIs that expose paginated collections.
+{% include requirement/MUST id="android-pagination-iterable" %} return `Iterable<T>` for synchronous APIs that expose paginated collections.

 > **DEVIATION** WE SHOULD EXPOSE SYNC PAGING APIS FOR ANDROID:  This is because Android Architecture Components is already async (so you connect via sync APIs) and the Paging control requires per-page iterators.

-{% include requirement/MUST %} return `PagedResponse<T>` for synchronous APIs that expose paginated collections.
+{% include requirement/MUST id="android-pagination-sync-support" %} return `PagedResponse<T>` for synchronous APIs that expose paginated collections.
 The `PagedResponse<T>` type (located in Azure Core) provides access to paged results on a per-page basis.

 For example, the configuration service sync client offers the following API: